Bradshaw/spaceshipsin.space/sources/markdown/out/game-cv.md

 ### *2015 -> 2016* · Developer · [**Ys Interactive**](http://studioysinteractive.com/)

-Prototyped a video&hairsp;game adaptation of the Blacksad visual novels in Unity3D
+Prototyped a video&#x202F;game adaptation of the Blacksad visual novels in Unity3D

 Developed systems and mechanics for story, cutscene, investigation, and dialogue